Uber loses $2.9 billion, offloads bike and scooter business

 Uber lost $2.9 billion in the first quarter as its overseas investments were hammered by the coronavirus pandemic

-NEW YORK -- Uber lost $2.9 billion in the first quarter as its overseas investments were hammered by the coronavirus pandemic, but the company is looking to its growing food delivery business as well as aggressive cost-cutting to ease the pain.
+NEW YORK -- Uber lost $2.9 billion in the first quarter as its overseas investments were hammered by the coronavirus pandemic, but the company is looking to its growing food delivery business and aggressive cost-cutting to ease the pain.

 The ride-hailing giant said Thursday it is offloading Jump, its bike and scooter business, to Lime, a company in which it is investing $85 million.
 Jump had been losing about $60 million a quarter.